 He then looked at me and smiled.

 Faint.
 Swoon.
-Chills.
 Tingles.
-An explosion of sensations like fireworks on the fourth of July.
+An explosion of fireworks sluiced through my body.

 (I think I even peed my pants a wee bit.
 Where were MY Pull-Ups?)